Climate Commitment Act: Polluters pay, communities benefit

 Expand clean transportation options that reduce dirty smog

-• Historic new funding for transit, including free transit and ferry rides for all youth under 18
+• Historic new funding for transit, including free transit, Amtrak and ferry rides for all youth under 18

 • Funding for thousands of new electric vehicle charging stations across Washington state

-• Conversion of two state ferries to hybrid-electric engines and a new electric ferry for Anacortes-Guemes Island
+• Purchase of five new hybrid-electric ferries for Washington State Ferries and a new electric ferry for Anacortes-Guemes Island

 Additional funding information: